IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 For example, CHEMBL4524052 contains 636 atoms and 360 rotatable bonds.
 If dicer is allowed to process this with no constraints, after 3 hours of processing it has generated 85k fragments, with no real indication of how much remains.
+After 13 hours it had generated 170k fragments.

-Enable this reporting with `-B freport=10000` to have it report every 10k fragments formed for any particular molecule.
+Enable this periodic reporting with `-B freport=10000` to have it report every 10k fragments formed for any particular molecule.

 The `-k` option, the number of bonds that can be simultaneously broken,